Nursing Bachelor of Science in Nursing

 -- Utilize interpersonal communication skills in order to establish and maintain therapeutic and collaborative relationships in the healthcare setting.

 -- Assume accountability for personal and professional behavior.

 -- Implement patient-centered nursing care that reflects a biblical worldview.

 Formal Acceptance to Nursing Clinical Courses

-1. Each student must have a score of 18 or above on the math, science and composite scores of the ACT.
+1. Score of 18 or above on the math, science and composite scores of the ACT.

-3. Each student must have an overall 2.50 grade point average to be admitted to the second, third and fourth year requirements in nursing.
+3. Overall grade point average at Bob Jones University of at least 2.50 (not including transfer credits) for admission to the second, third and fourth year requirements in nursing.

-4. Each student will have a personal interview with the chairman of the Division of Nursing, at which time the student's health and ability to learn nursing skills will be evaluated.
-(The sophomore class will be limited to the number of openings available for the Nursing Clinicals.)
+4. Personal interview with the chairman of the Division of Nursing, at which time te student's health and ability to learn nursing skills will be evaluated.

-5. A student must earn a grade of C or better in all science courses as well as FN 101 Basic Nutrition and Nu 105 Interpersonal Skills for Nurses.
+5. Grades of C or better in all science courses, as well as in FN 101 (Basic Nutrition) and Nu 105 (Interpersonal Skills for Nurses).